-- have decision-making capacity, - give consent freely and voluntarily without undue pressure or influence, and - consent specifically to the treatment that will be given in this case, a blood transfusion.
+- have decision-making capacity, - give consent freely and voluntarily without undue pressure or influence, and - consent specifically to the treatment that will be given - in this case, a blood transfusion.

-The GP should inform Nina about treatment risks and other information relevant to making the decision.
+A clinician must inform Nina about treatment risks and other information relevant to making the decision.

-2. If you were the GP in this scenario, how would you determine if Nina has capacity?
+2. If you were the GP in this scenario, what would you do to determine if Nina has capacity?

-The GP should explore whether Nina has capacity to consent by asking questions to determine whether she understands that she is anaemic; that she requires a blood transfusion to treat this; and the associated risks of consenting to or refusing the blood transfusion.
+The GP should explore whether Nina has capacity to consent by asking questions to determine whether she understands that she is anaemic; that she requires a blood transfusion to treat this; and that she understands the associated risks of consenting to or refusing the blood transfusion.

-If the GP is not certain that Nina has capacity, he should refer Nina for a formal capacity assessment by a medical practitioner with expertise in this.
+If the GP is uncertain whether Nina has capacity, he should refer Nina for a formal capacity assessment by a medical practitioner with expertise in this.